dcxSt/project-euler/README.md

-# This repository contains my solutions to project eulter problems
+# This repository contains my solutions to Project Euler problems
-[Project Euler](https://projecteuler.net) is full of mathematical coding challenges.
+[Project Euler](https://projecteuler.net) is full of mathematical coding challenges, they are much more fun than Leetcode in my opinion.

 ![https://projecteuler.net/profile/dcxStephen.png](https://projecteuler.net/profile/dcxStephen.png)